-The next step is to place the tool at the beginning of the swing and then drag it either down or up (depending on the swing) to the end.
+The next step: Place the Fibonacci retracement tool at the beginning of the swing and drag it either down or up (depending on the swing) to the end.

 First off, find the lowest low created at the beginning of the current upswing.